-- 2.27.
-Upon appointment, directors receive an induction pack which includes: - 2.27.1. a letter of appointment, which refers to and summarises the securities dealing policy and the shareholder communication policy; - 2.27.2. a copy of the code of conduct and ethics; - 2.27.3. a directors' interests disclosure agreement; and - 2.27.4. a deed of indemnity, insurance and access. - 2.28.
-At this time, directors are also introduced to the senior executive team and receive a briefing in relation to meeting arrangements and the culture and values of Qube. - 2.29.
+- 2.28.
+Upon appointment, directors receive an induction pack which includes: - a. a letter of appointment, which refers to and summarises a number of matters including directors' duties, disclosure of interests and dealing with conflicts, and Qube securities dealing; - b. a copy of all of Qube's policies and codes and Board/Committee Charters (as listed on the Corporate Governance section of Qube's website); - c. a directors' interests disclosure agreement; and - d. a deed of indemnity, insurance and access. - 2.29.
+In addition, the induction pack contains a detailed presentation on Qube, its business, structure and management, as well as minutes of past Board and Committee meetings.

+- 2.30.
+At this time, directors are also introduced to the senior executive team and receive a briefing in relation to meeting arrangements and the culture and values of Qube.
+New directors are also encouraged to undertake site tours of key business locations. - 2.31.
 Qube recognises the importance of providing continuing professional development opportunities for directors to develop and maintain the skills and knowledge needed to perform their role as directors effectively, as well as to enhance their knowledge of the Qube Group and the industries in which it operates.
-As part of the Board's on-going development program, directors attend an annual off-site planning and strategy session which includes briefings on

-- current and future projects.
-Several Board meetings each year are also held at operational locations and typically include site visits to supplement the Board's knowledge and understanding of Qube's operations. - 2.30.
+As part of the Board's on-going development program, directors attend an annual off-site planning and strategy session which includes briefings on current and future projects.
+Several Board meetings each year are also held at operational locations and typically include site visits to supplement the Board's knowledge and understanding of Qube's operations. - 2.32.
 Additionally, Qube provides ongoing Board training seminars in relation to important legal, ethical and regulatory issues such as anti-bribery/corruption and anti-competition law and regulation.
+In recognition of emerging threats in the modern business environment, Qube's senior management and a number of directors attended a cyber security workshop conducted in November 2016, the aim of which was to gain a better understanding of cyber threats and exposures facing businesses today.